Discover California

 Yosemite

-El Capitan rises 3,000 feet from the valley floor and Half Dome glows gold at sunset — book permits months ahead because everyone on Earth wants this too
+El Capitan rises 3,000 feet from the valley floor and Half Dome glows gold at sunset — no reservation needed in 2026, but arrive before 8 AM or the valley parking will beat you to it

 From $50/day